First Book Grant for Minority Scholars

 - Letter of Recommendation from Colleague — The recommender will be instructed: After reviewing the applicant's plans, craft your letter (on letterhead, if applicable) as a colleague.
 Provide your candid assessment of the applicant's reliability and capacity to carry out the proposed project.
 Describe how the applicant's previous work demonstrates skills needed to conduct this study.
 In what ways might this project strengthen the church in North America?

 - Letter Assessing Project Feasibility — The recommender will be instructed: After reviewing the applicant's plans, craft a letter (on letterhead, if applicable) providing your candid assessment of the need for this project, the feasibility of this project, and the distinctiveness of this project in light of what others are doing or have already done.
 Tell us how the applicant is well-suited to undertake this study and why the proposed project has relevance for the church in North America.

 - Letter of Release — The applicant’s academic dean or chairperson confirms release from teaching responsibilities in the event a grant is awarded.

 Duration of Award and Stipend

 The grant amount requested should not exceed $40,000.
 Awards for sabbatical leaves of less than a full academic year will not be made.
-Normally the Louisville Institute will pay the grant directly to the institutions of those selected, but no indirect costs to the institution will be allowed in this grant program.
-Awards will be announced on or before March 15, 2015.
+Normally the Louisville Institute will pay the grant directly to the institutions of those selected.
+Applicants for the First Book for Minority Scholars may request indirect costs up to 5%.
+Awards will be announced on or before March 15, 2016.

 No recipient of a Louisville Institute grant or fellowship may also be awarded a Henry Luce III Fellowship during the same selection year.
 Applicants to both programs may only accept one award.